 If your state does not offer a nonprofit formation packet, or if you need help understanding the requirements, consult How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo), to make sure your articles comply with your state's nonprofit law.

 3. Apply for your IRS tax exemption.

 Submit a federal 501(c)(3) tax exemption application to the IRS (along with a copy of your filed articles with your application).
 To apply, you must complete IRS Form 8718, User Fee for Exempt Organization Determination Letter Request, and IRS Package 1023, Application for Recognition of Exemption.
-If you need a bit of help deciphering the IRS-speak, download Nolo's plain-English eGuide, Nonprofit Corporations: Tax Exemption.
+For help with this fairly complicated process, see Nolo's article How to Obrain 501(c)(3) Tax-Exempt Status for Your Nonprofit.

 4. Apply for a state tax exemption.

 This step does not apply to nonprofits in all states.
 In a few states, you must complete a separate application to get a state tax exemption.
 In most states, as long as you file nonprofit articles of incorporation and obtain your federal 501(c)(3) tax-exempt status, your state tax exemption will be automatically granted.
 In still others, to get your state exemption you must send in a copy of the IRS determination letter that granted your federal exemption.
 Contact your state tax agency to find out what steps you must take.

 A nonprofit'sbylaws are the internal governing rules that contain rules and procedures for holding meetings, voting on issues, and electing directors and officers.Typically, the bylaws are adopted by the corporation's directors at their first board meeting.
 For help creating bylaws, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).